-Operate in accordance with criteria defined below for juvenile fish bypass, collection, and transport April 1-September 30, and for adult fallbacks October 1-December 15.
+Operate in accordance with criteria defined below for juvenile fish bypass, collection, and transport March 25 through September 30 (except in 2023 when bypass operations begin March 1), and for adult fallbacks October 1 until Monday of the third week of December.
 Also operate according to criteria in the Corps of Engineers Juvenile Fish Transportation Plan (Appendix B).
 The transportation program may be revised in accordance with the ESA Section 10 permit and the NOAA Fisheries Biological Opinion.